 The transfer phase is where ownership officially moves to you.

-All of the assets, intellectual property, contracts, and infrastructure change hands and you take full ownership.
+All assets, intellectual property, contracts, and infrastructure change hands and you take full control over both the team and operations.

-The Transfer phase only happens once the team is ready to operate independently.
+Transfer only happens once the team has shown it can operate independently.

-But even after ownership shifts, support from your BOT partner doesn’t end right away.
+Even after ownership shifts, your partner’s support doesn’t disappear right away.

-Post-transfer agreements give you a safety net during the early stages of independent operations.
-These usually define:
+Post-transfer support agreements provide a safety net during the first few months of independent operations.
+These agreements usually define:

 The scope of support available